 It's amazing how quickly young children grasp math concepts when we present them through everyday activities and conversation!

 Better readers and writers simply do better in all subjects.
-For this reason, we integrate language activities all day long.
-For example, our art teacher may ask the children to write a paragraph explaining their artwork.
-In addition to our many integrated activities, here are some of the proven language arts materials we use:
+Here are some of the proven language arts materials we use:

 The children read about world viewpoints on a variety of topics.